iamaryaak/Side-Projects/README.md

 Possible Next Steps: I would like the process to be automated in a way such that, whenever I download a file off google, the Downloads folder will be automatically organized.

-## Project 2 - Covid Tracker
+## Project 2 - Digit Recognization

-  * Built to track Covid-19 stats.
-  * Built with Python and Flask

-## Project 3 - Image Recognition

-  * Details TBD
+  * __Description:__ Using the MNIST dataset, I need to correctly identify the handwritten digits automatically
+  * __Modules/Libraries Used:__ tensorflow, keras, numpy, matplotlib, jupyter notebook